Can Muscle Maker Inc. (GRIL) Remain Competitive?

-Muscle Maker Inc. (NASDAQ:GRIL) went up by 8.94% from its latest closing price compared to the recent 1-year high of $3.70.
-The company’s stock price has collected -6.11% of loss in the last five trading sessions.
-Press Release reported 2 hours ago that Muscle Maker’s Pokemoto Division Signs Deal with Franserve, World’s Largest Franchising Firm to Build on Company’s Franchise Growth Strategy
+Muscle Maker Inc. (NASDAQ:GRIL) went up by 6.92% from its latest closing price compared to the recent 1-year high of $3.70.
+The company’s stock price has collected 6.92% of gains in the last five trading sessions.
+Press Release reported on 11/11/21 that Muscle Maker’s Pokemoto Division Signs Deal with Franserve, World’s Largest Franchising Firm to Build on Company’s Franchise Growth Strategy

 Is It Worth Investing in Muscle Maker Inc. (NASDAQ :GRIL) Right Now?